 Documentation submitted does not support the presence of substantial adaptive deficits in three or more of the six major life areas identified for Waiver eligibility.
-Specifically, the documentation failed to demonstrate substantial limitations in the following major life areas: Learning, Mobility, Self-Direction and Capacity for Independent Living.
+Specifically, the documentation failed to demonstrate substantial limitations in the following major life areas: Self-Care, Learning, Self-Direction, Receptive or Expressive Language, Mobility and Capacity for Independent Living.